udaikapila/quickstart/content/en/post/April4th_2023.md

 Notes from 2 years later:

 I'm entering Basque country now... the oceanside roads are wonderful, and after that painstaking hike up to my stay tonight, I was rewarded with an awesome sunset over the mountains and ocean.
 There are rolling seaside ridges here with vineyards and other farm-type activity.
 It's not exactly the prairies but a little more interesting, with stone walls, horses, sheep and nice little farm roads.
-I like this part of "we are not spain we are not france".
+I like this part of "we are not Spain we are not France".